MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/upgrade-configs-portal.md

 ## Upgrade from Silverlight on a standalone computer

-1. On the Service Manager 2012 R2 Silverlight Self Service Portal, uninstall the Silverlight-based Self Service portal.
+1. On the Service Manager 2012 R2 Silverlight Self-Service Portal, uninstall the Silverlight-based Self-Service portal.
 Support for Silverlight was removed with Service Manager 2016.
-2. Install the new HTML5-based Self Service Portal with [these instructions](~/scsm/deploy-self-service-portal.md).
+2. Install the new HTML5-based Self-Service Portal with [these instructions](~/scsm/deploy-self-service-portal.md).

 ## Upgrade from Silverlight installed on the primary management server